DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   The Docker files and associated scripts are licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-  Licenses for the products installed within the images are as follows:
+  License information for the products installed within the images is as follows:
   -	[IBM Operational Decision Manager for Developers ](https://raw.githubusercontent.com/ODMDev/odm-ondocker/master/standalone/licenses/Lic_en.txt) in the  image

 Note: The IBM Operational Decision Manager for Developers license does not permit further distribution and the terms restrict usage to a developer machine.